Parking & Transportation

 Car Rental Services

-Disclaimer: Off Campus Housing and Support Services provides information to Northeastern University students, faculty and staff members solely as a courtesy.
+Disclaimer: Off Campus Engagement and Support provides information to Northeastern University students, faculty, and staff members solely as a courtesy.
 Northeastern does not endorse any of the housing options listed.
 Northeastern University accepts no responsibility for the accuracy or reliability of housing listings with the office.
 Contact with persons listed herein must be conducted independently and at your own risk.
 The university does not screen, recommend, vouch for, or take responsibility for the condition or safety of housing arrangements made by students.

 JOIN OUR MAILING LIST